Databricks fundamentals

 In order to access data and run code you need to set up a compute resource.
 A compute resource provides processing power and memory to pick up and manipulate the data and files stored in the ‘unity catalog’.
 The compute page can be accessed through the ‘Compute’ option in the Databricks sidebar.

 There are several types of compute available and you will need to make the most appropriate choice for the kind of processing you’re wanting to do.
-The types are:
+The table below summarises the compute types and their differences.

 In most cases a personal cluster will be the most versatile and easily accessible option.
 However your team may want to request a shared SQL warehouse if you have a lot of processing heavy SQL queries and do not need to use any other language in the Databricks platform itself.